King Neptune (pig): Origins

 King Neptune was born in a litter of 12 on the Sherman Boner farm near West Frankfort, Illinois.
 Originally named Parker Neptune, in honor of his father Parker Sensation, he was raised by Boner's daughter, Patty, as a 4-H project.
-Neptune was donated by Sherman Boner on December 5, 1942 and was originally intended to be served at a fundraising pig roast until the local navy recruiter had another idea.
+Neptune was donated by Sherman Boner on December 5, 1942 and was originally intended to be served at a fundraising pig roast until the local Navy recruiter had another idea.
 Neptune was a Hereford swine, a breed characterized as mostly red, with a white face, ears and at least two white feet, similar to that of the Hereford breed of cattle.

-Fund raising efforts
+Fundraising efforts

 Navy recruiter Don C. Lingle, originally of Anna, Illinois, working at the office in Marion, Illinois, decided to auction the pig to raise war bonds.
 Lingle and auctioneer L. Oard Sitter traveled throughout southern Illinois auctioning Neptune for bonds for the battleship Illinois which was under construction.
 Eventually, the individual parts of the pig were auctioned; his squeal was auctioned for $25 on at least one occasion.
 After each auction, King Neptune was returned to be auctioned again later.
 High demand for appearances by Neptune led them to travel the rest of Illinois raising funds.
 The pig, who was mostly red and had white features, was often displayed covered with a blue Navy blanket and wearing a crown and silver earrings.

 On March 6, 1943, Illinois Governor Dwight H. Green purchased King Neptune for $1 million on behalf of the state of Illinois.
 At the same auction, one of Neptune's bristles was sold for $500.

 On one occasion in early 1945, a check was written to King Neptune for his upkeep.
 The bank asked Lingle to obtain the pig's endorsement to cash the checks.
 Lingle was promoted to Chief Petty Officer as a result of his fund raising efforts with Neptune.

 Most of the hog's appearances were sponsored by local Elks clubs and King Neptune was a life member of the chapters at Marion, Illinois, Freeport, Illinois and Harrisburg, Illinois.